Freedom-Analytics/Marketing-Email-Campaign-Insights/README.md

 ## 📩 Contact
 For any questions or collaborations, reach out to me via GitHub.

-### ⭐ If you find this useful, don’t forget to give it a star!
+### ⭐ If you find this useful, don’t forget to give it a star!!!